 Conversations to Avoid When Talking to an Ex

 In most relationships, both people are partially at fault.
 Don't bring up past mistakes or things you know that will cause hard feelings.
 Avoid being critical, the time for that has passed, so leave it there.
 Don't keep apologizing or compare your ex to current relationships.
 There aren't any helpful reasons for doing this.
 If you can't stop yourself from bashing your ex on social media, it's best to stay away from it for a while.
 Be mindful of the fact that you won't always feel the way that you feel right after a breakup, and that your feelings will fade over time.
 Sometimes, it's just best to wait it out.

 What to Do If You Can't Resist Reaching Out to an Ex

 It can be hard to let go of important relationships in our lives.
 Suddenly you have much more time in your life.
 How will you fill it?
 Instead of reaching for the phone to contact your ex when you're feeling down or bored, view this newfound gap in your life as an opportunity.
 Are their friends you would like to reconnect with?
 An activity or class you've always wanted to look into?
 Or maybe you would benefit from just having the space to put your past relationship in perspective and think about what you'd like to see in your future.
-The period after a break up can be a good chance to do all these things.
+The period after a breakup can be a good chance to do all of these things.

 What If Your Ex Keeps Contacting You?